spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/enable-cpu-hotplug.md

    ![Palette with the Details tab displayed.](/vm-management_create-manage-vm_enable-cpu-hotplug_details.webp)

-4. Change the desired CPU Sockets, CPU Cores, or Memory Size.
+4. Change the desired CPU sockets, CPU cores, or memory size.
 Toggle the **Run Live Migration** switch to enable the changes through live migration.
 If you don't toggle the switch, the changes are applied next time the VM is restarted.